mrbarb/blog.shruubo.ml/_posts/2022-03-26-improve-cloudflare.md

 2. Enable Always Online™ (may be already enabled)<br>
 Does what it says, it "Keep your website online for visitors when your origin server is unavailable.
 Always Online serves limited copies of web pages to users instead of errors when your server is unreachable.".
 You'll have to agree to the [terms](https://www.cloudflare.com/supplemental-terms/#AOBeta), and you might as well DYR for the internet archive.
 3. Enable Crawler hints <br>
-It trys to help with getting your site on search engines, didnt help much for me though.
+It tries to help with getting your site on search engines, didn't help much for me though.
 You'll have to, again, agree with the [terms](https://www.cloudflare.com/supplemental-terms/#crawler-hints).
 4. Argo Tiered Cache (Under Caching > Tiered Cache) <br>
-Helps if you need a cdn of some kind.
-Havent had that much experince my self, but it basically trys to find the Server with the lowest load to serve as a CDN.
+Helps if you need a CDN of some kind.
+Havent had that much experince my self, but it basically tries to find the Server with the lowest load to serve as a CDN.

 ### Easy to remember urls
 Now, this also needs proxying, like most things though, should have probably said it already but eh.
 Go to Rules > Page rules.
 Now you can redirect whole sites, like shown in the first screenshot:
 ![Full page redirect](/assets/full_page_redirect.png)
 Otherwise, you can also just redirect one URL - of course, you shouldn't have a website running there, for example: example.com/cool-site would go to this site on your web server, but if you use Cloudflare's redirect for that URL, it would redirect to example.org.
 Anyways, that's how you do it:
 ![url redirect](/assets/url_redirect.png)
 Both times, either save the draft and deploy it later, or just save & deploy.
-The page rules have a lot of other nice functionality, but I thought this to be the most useful one.
+The page rules have a lot of other nice functionality, but I found this to be the most useful one.
 ### Network settings
 So, under the tab "network" there are a few useful tips for overall better client accessibility.
-1. Enabling HTTP2
+1. Enabling HTTP2 <br>
-Should be enabled by default on most web servers nowadays, but good for some extra speed regardless.
+Should be turned on by default on most web servers nowadays, but good for some extra speed regardless.
-2. Enabling HTTP3
+2. Enabling HTTP3 <br>
-Enables HTTP/3 with QUIC
+Makes Cloudflare's proxy use HTTP/3 with QUIC for your site.
-I didnt actually know what quic was until now, I just enabled it.
+I didnt actually know what QUIC was until now, I just enabled it.
 But let me give a quick explaination: It uses TCP for stability, but UDP for overall speed, and TLS 1.3 for security.
 [Or as James Kehr says](https://techcommunity.microsoft.com/t5/networking-blog/what-s-quic/ba-p/2683367):
 > QUIC uses UDP for ports and connectionless transport, then adds the resiliency of TCP, the security of TLS 1.3, sprinkles in a dash of commands and version control from protocols like SMB, and then mixes in a set of new protocol concepts and efficiencies to create something entirely unique in the protocol world.